Banate of Bosnia: Early history and Kulin

-Ban Borić appears as the first known Bosnian ruler in 1154, as a Hungarian vassal, who participated in the Siege of Braničevo as part of the Hungarian King forces In 1167 he was involved in offensives against the Byzantines when he provided troops for Hungarian armies War ended with the retreat of Hungarian army in Battle of Sirmium, near Belgrade in 1167.
+Ban Borić appears as the first known Bosnian ruler in 1154, as a Hungarian vassal, who participated in the Siege of Braničevo as part of the Hungarian King's forces.
+In 1167 he was involved in offensives against the Byzantines when he provided troops for Hungarian armies.
+War ended with the retreat of Hungarian army in Battle of Sirmium, near Belgrade in 1167.
 Borić's involvement in the war indicates that Bosnia was part of the Hungarian kingdom at that time.
 The Hungarians sued for peace on Byzantine terms and recognised the empire's control over Bosnia, Dalmatia, Croatia south of the Krka River as well as the Fruška Gora.
-Bosnia was part of Byzantium from 1167 to 1180, but as Bosnia was distant land, rule over it was probably nominal.
+Bosnia was part of Byzantium from 1167 to 1180, but as Bosnia was a distant land, rule over it was probably nominal.

 In the time of emperor Manuel I Komnenos death (1180), Bosnia was governed by Ban Kulin who managed to free it from Byzantine influence through the alliance to Hungarian king Béla III, and with help of Serbian ruler Stefan Nemanja and his brother Miroslav of Hum, with whom he successfully waged a war in 1183 against the Byzantines.
 Kulin secured peace, although it continued as a nominal vassal to Hungarian king. but there is no evidence that Hungarians occupied areas of central Bosnia.

-The Pope emissaries of that time reached to Kulin directly and referred to him as "lord of Bosnia".
+The Pope’s emissaries of that time reached to Kulin directly and referred to him as "lord of Bosnia".
 Kulin was often referred as "veliki ban bosanski" (Great Bosnian Ban) by contemporaries, and by his successor Matej Ninoslav.
 He had a powerful effect on the development of early Bosnian history, under whose rule an age of peace and prosperity existed.

 In 1189, Ban Kulin issued the first written Bosnian document, now known as the Charter of Ban Kulin, in Bosnian Cyrillic, diplomatic document regarding the trade relations with the city of Ragusa (Dubrovnik).
 Kulin's rule also marked the start of a controversy involving the indigenous Bosnian Church (a branch of Bogomilism), a Christian sect considered heretical by both the Roman Catholic and Eastern Orthodox Church.
 Under him, the "Bosnian Age of Peace and Prosperity" would come to exist.